toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/custom-firmware/cc3200/hackieboxng-bl/bootloader.md

 ## Bootloader (Stage 2)
 ![Start process bootloader](/img/HBNG-SDBootloader.png)

 When no ear is pressed, the bootloader loads the selected standard bootslot.
-If you hold the big ear while booting you may select a different slot by pressing the small ear for a short moment.
+If you hold and keep the big ear pressed while booting you may select a different slot by pressing the small ear for a short moment.
+Then release the big ear to boot.
 Only slots with a file on the sd card can be selected.
 You may use them in a different way and change the settings within the configuration.
 The selected slot is indicated by 1-3 blinks in a color assigned to each group.
 Following slots are available:

 Filepath: sd:/revvox/boot/ng-*XXXY*.bin